-If you’re not sure whether decluttering is worth it, and you need a bit of motivation to get started on tackling it – then these clutter statistics may just help!
+If you’re not sure whether decluttering is worth it, and you need a bit of motivation and proof that you need to get started on tackling it – then these clutter statistics may just help!

 I love knowing some data around anything I do (it’s the Mathematician in me #mathsdegree) – and the data around clutter and organising is totally eye opening, to say the least!